aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     e.
 Leave the ParallelClusterEC2InstanceAmiId as the default value

-9. On the configure stack options page, select Next
+9. On the configure stack options page

+    a.
+Under Stack failure options, select 'Preserve successfully provisioned resources'

+    b.
+Under Stack failure options, select 'Delete all newly created resources'

+    c.
+Leave all other values as default, and select Next on the bottom right

 10. On the review page, acknowledge the fact that AWS Cloudformation might create IAM resources and select Submit
 11. You can view the stack’s progress through the CloudFormation page.